How to live well: 9th meeting - social identity theory, strength of weak ties & Fredrickson's emotional resonance

 "No man is an island entire of itself; every man is a piece of the continent, a part of the main."
 John Donne

 This is the third in a triad of sessions in the "How to live well: a shared exploration" course which has focused on the crucial area of relationships.
 The first of the three was "How to live well: 7th meeting - relationships, roles, Dunbar, needs & dyads" and last week we looked at "How to live well: 8th meeting: nourishing relationships, conflict & wisdom, and attachment".
 I tend to use Dunbar's 5-15-50-150 model as central when working with personal social networks.
 This week though, we'll add three further ways of exploring relationships that fill in territory beyond Dunbar's model.
 One is the importance of social identity & an inner sense of being well connected to others.
 A second is the potential strength of weak social ties.
 And a third is Barbara Fredrickson's suggestion that depth of connection varies moment to moment and can be found in many different interactions.
-I have included a good deal of background about these three additional areas in the Home practice requests below.
+Here is the 12-slide handout participants were given, and here all the slides used during the session.
+I have also included a good deal of background about these three additional areas in the Home practice requests below.

 Here are the "Home practice" requests for the next 3 weeks until our tenth & final review session: